sabynn/pbp-lab/lab_1/README.md

     2. [ ] Calculate your age by passing your birth year into the function
     3. [ ] Pass the return value from age calculation into the template HTML
     4. [ ] The return value is rendered within an `<article>` HTML5 tag
+4. Check your pipelines.
+    1. [ ] Make sure the test stage is success, check the console by clicking the unit test.
+Makesure the coverage is 100%
+    2. [ ] Make sure the deployment script has successfully deploy your webpage to heroku.
+    Check if there are some warning messages in the console.

 ## Additional Resources